KhanAcademyAmateurs/JPL/README.md

 e
 F 8 3
 $ Some more operators:
-$ The concatenation operator 'c'.
+$ The concatenation function 'c'.
 Because JPL uses a combination of static and dynamic typing (function arguments are automatically casted, while variables are dynamic), 'c' and '+' must be separate.
+$ Note the backslashes; these tell JPL to cast to string instead of evaluating them as functions.
 $ Prints "lolcat".
-c lol cat
+c \lol \cat
 ```